mathan416/merlin/README.md

    - Score - Will be based on Music Maker code
    - Musical Ladder
    - Patterns - Based on Hit or Miss code
-   - Hot Potato - Based on the Hi/Lo code

 ## Won't Dos